rsyslog/rsyslog-doc/source/helloworld.rst

 Otherwise, if you got any problem, troubleshooting page will become your new best friend.

-If you reached this line, you probably deserve a rest before reading about basic concepts.
+If you reached this line, you probably deserve a rest before reading about :doc:`basic concepts <basics>`.